gigs-hiring/backend-challenge/README.md

 # Gigs Backend Challenge

 👋 Welcome to the hiring project for the Gigs' [Backend Engineer position][position].
-If you apply, we’ll ask you to do this project so we can see how you work through a theoretical example of the type of things you’d do at [Gigs]!
+If you apply, we’ll ask you to do this project so we can see how you work through a theoretical example of the type of things you’d do as an [Engineer at Gigs][gigs-engineering]!

 > We will never use the code you provide for anything outside of the interview process!